interactivereport/cellxgene_VIP/README.md

-# Cellxgene VIP: Visualization in Plugin scales interactive plots of scRNA-Seq data to millions of cells
+# cellxgene VIP unleashes full power of interactive visualization, plotting and analysis of scRNA-seq data in the scale of millions of cells
 Development for Cellxgene VIP

-Since the first single cell RNA-seq (scRNA-seq) study was published in 2009 (Tang, et al., 2009), there are close to 1000 scRNA-seq studies have been publised to date.
-At least 25 studies reported 200k or more cells (Svensson, et al., 2019).
-The largest scRNA-seq study reported 2.5 million mouse cells (Rodriques, et al., 2019).
-We foresee scRNA-seq size of 500k or more cells would become the new norm.
-With that, it is getting more and more challenge to visualize and interactively explore such big datasets for both computational and wet-lab bench scientists.
+Since the first single-cell RNA sequencing (scRNA-seq) study was debuted in 20091, over 1050 scRNA-seq studies have been published to date.
+At least 25 studies reported profiles in 200k or more cells2.
+The largest scRNA-seq study reported 2.5 million mouse cells3.
+It is foreseen that there will be a trend of increasing cell size of 500k or more in scRNA-seq studies.
+The sheer amount of data had brought a challenge in visualizing and interactively exploring such big data set for scientists, even computational savvy specialists.

-Cellxgene (Chan Zuckerberg Initiative, [Accessed: 5 May 2020]) is the only web based open source interactive explorer which can handle millions of cells by leveraging modern web de-velopment techniques (Çakır, et al., 2020).
-However, after beta testing by biologists, we quickly realized that essential plotting /data downloading functions are missing from current Cellxgene release.
+   Cellxgene4 is a leading open source scRNA-Seq data visualization tool recommended in a recent evaluation5, which can handle millions of cells by leveraging modern web techniques with user-friendly interactive features.
+However, lack of some essential plotting and analysis functions hinders its utility and limits scientists from taking advantage of ever accumulating scRNA-seq data in the public to its full potential.

-We present a new plugin Cellxgene VIP to address the urgent needs for such additional functions.
-Cellxgene VIP also provides easy to use server end installation of Cellxgene with customized local modifications.
-We made Cellxgene VIP open source tool and free of charge.
+   To fill the gap, we developed a plugin of cellxgene named Visualization in Plugin, in short VIP, to address the urgent needs for such essential functions for interactive visual exploration and generation of publication-ready figures.
+Notably, it greatly extended plotting functions to generate violin, stacked violin, stacked bar, heatmap, volcano, embedding, dot, track, density, 2D density, sankey and dual-gene plot in high-resolution by calling server-side scanpy’s6 plotting functions and general Python plotting libraries as illustrated in Figure 1 and Supplementary Tutorial.

 # installation instruction